DFabric/apps-static/README.md

 ## Get the application

-Simply download and extract the archive of the application
+Simply download and extract the archive of the application.
+The path can be `/usr` or whatever you want.

 Replace `${PACKAGE}` by one of the available [here](https://bitbucket.org/dfabric/binaries/downloads/)